mdlacasse/Owl/README.md

 Follow these [instructions](docker/README.md) for this option.

 - Run locally on your computer using Python code and libraries.
-Follow there [instructions](INSTALL.md) to install Owl from the source code and run it on your computer.
+Follow these [instructions](INSTALL.md) to install Owl from the source code and run it on your computer.

 -------------------------------------------------------------------------------------
 ## Overview